Leveraging Gamification to Make Legal Resources More Accessible in Canada

 We also had some assumptions corrected; we were cautious about including too much visual stimuli and viewed lawyers as "all business".

-But the new generation of legal professionals preferred engaging graphics, more gamification, and even suggesting monetization avenues.
+However, the new generation of legal professionals preferred engaging graphics, increased gamification, and even suggested monetization avenues.

 Empathize